Heinz Guderian: Inspector General of Armoured Troops

 On 1 March 1943, after the German defeat in the Battle of Stalingrad, Hitler appointed Guderian to the newly created position of Inspector General of Armoured Troops.
 The latter had successfully lobbied to be reinstated, resulting in the new posting.
 Guderian's responsibilities were to oversee the panzer arm and the training of Germany's panzer forces.
 He established a collaborative relationship with Albert Speer regarding the manufacture and development of armored fighting vehicles.
 The military failures of 1943 prevented Guderian from restoring combat power to the armored forces to any significant degree.
 He had limited success with improved tank destroyers and fixing flaws in the third generation of tanks, the Panther and the Tiger.
+Guderian was also involved in the development of at least one armored vehicle of another Axis member state—the Romanian Mareșal tank destroyer.

 Operation Citadel, the last major German offensive operation in the east, was an attempt by the German army to regain the initiative.
-Guderian opposed the offensive.
+Guderian opposed the offensive, on the grounds that a victory would be extremely costly and would achieve little, saying "it is a matter of profound indifference to the world whether we hold Kursk or not".

 In a conversation with Hitler prior to the offensive, Guderian said: "Why are we attacking in the east at all this year?"
 Hitler responded, "You are right.
 Whenever I think of this attack, my stomach turns over."
 Guderian concluded, "Then you have the right attitude towards this situation.
 Leave it alone."